matt-FFFFFF/Logicore-ES/docs/Deploy/discover-environment.md

 The following steps will be executed automatically to ensure that the current Azure environment is represented in your GitHub repository:

 * Current Management Group, Subscriptions, Policy Definitions and Policy Assignments are discovered and RESTful representation of the resources are  saved as ARM Template parameters file.
-* If changes are detected that is not represented in your `master` branch, it will create `system` branch representing your currinent configuration as ARM templates parameter file.
+* If changes are detected that is not represented in your `master` branch, it will create `system` branch representing your current configuration as ARM templates parameter file.
 * Create a Pull Request (PR) with the name `Azure Change Notification` (`system`  -> `master`)

 ## Verify PR and merge with `master` branch